|January 15, 2013 · Volume 12, Issue 2|

 Hispanic workers make up more than one-third of all construction workers in America, and falls are the leading cause of death in construction.
 In December, OSHA posted online a Spanish-language version of the agency’s fall prevention website, which provides numerous educational resources, including stickers, wallet cards, fact sheets and posters.
 These resources show how falls can be prevented and lives can be saved through three simple steps: Plan.
 Provide.
 Train.
 Visit the Spanish language page for fall prevention.
 To order any of OSHA's outreach materials, call OSHA's Office of Communications at (202) 693-1999 or visit OSHA's Publications page.

-OSHA's Guide for Nail Salon Workers (PDF)*, now available in Korean (PDF*), provides information and support for nail salon workers to stay healthy and safe while giving manicures and pedicures.
+OSHA's Guide for Nail Salon Workers, now available in Korean, provides information and support for nail salon workers to stay healthy and safe while giving manicures and pedicures.
 The guide describes possible hazards in nail salons and good work practices that should be used to protect nail salon workers from chemical hazards, muscle strains and diseases.
 To order free copies of the guide in Korean, Vietnamese, Spanish or English, call OSHA's Office of Communications at (202) 693-1999 or visit OSHA's Publications page online.
-For more information, see OSHA's Health Hazards in Nail Salons webpage.
+For more information, see OSHA's Health Hazards in Nail Salons">Health Hazards in Nail Salons webpage.

 OSHA's Winter Storms webpage provides information on protecting workers from hazards they may face during winter storm response and recovery operations.
 The webpage provides guidance on how employers and workers involved in cleanup and recovery operations can recognize snow storm-related hazards and the necessary steps that employers must take to keep workers safe while working in these conditions.
 The page includes guidance for workers clearing heavy snow in front of workplaces and from rooftops, workers encountering downed power lines or traveling on icy roads, and utility workers restoring power after winter storms.